vvolkl/key4hep-doc/spack-build-instructions/spack-advanced.md

 ## Compiler Dependencies and Data Packages

-Some HEP packages are not really specific to any platform/compiler because they consist only of data files.
+Some HEP packages (like `geant4-data`) consist only of data files, and can thus be used on any platform.
 Spack cannot yet handle this gracefully, but an ongoing development tries to treat compilers as dependencies, which would help with re-using data packages.